One of the fastest ways to trim our living costs is to reduce our spending on food.

 According to USA today, Americans spend a total of $7,203 on food, with $4,049 on food at home and $3,154 on food away from home per year.

-This means eating more of our meals at home will go a long way towards reducing our food costs of $3154 per year.
+Preparing more of our meals at home will go a long way towards reducing our food costs per year.

 Making dirt-cheap meals that are both healthy and tasty from frugal recipes is our answer then to scoring huge savings and helping us live below our means without blowing our fragile budgets.